Your trusted partner in cosmetic care abroad

 Alar Reduction Cost in Thailand

-Average Cost of Alar Reduction in Thailand
+Average Cost of Alar Reduction

 Alar reduction in Thailand typically costs between $1,200 and $2,400.
 A straightforward single-technique case sits at the lower end, while combined excisions or alarplasty performed alongside rhinoplasty cost more.
 Your quote should itemise the components so you can see exactly what you are paying for.